 Maximum order quantity (per product)

-This setting allows you to limit the number of product units that a buyer can order at a time.
+This setting allows limiting the number of product units a buyer can order at a time.
 If a buyer attempts to add to the cart more product units than specified here, your online store will add only the allowed quantity.
-The buyer will NOT get a notification on the quantity adjustment.

 Force customers to choose product options before adding a product to the cart

 This setting affects the add-to-cart behavior for products with product options or variants.

 NO: With this option selected, a shopper will add a product with options/variants to the shopping cart without selecting any options.
 Instead, the product will add to the shopping cart with its default value set, which the shopper can adjust later.

 On Category Listing: A shopper who chooses to add to cart a product with options/variants from a category listing will have to specify the options they require before the product adds to the shopping cart.